Dr Robert Lawshaw

 Hello!
 My name is Rob and I'm an urban and social geographer with an interest in all things night.
 I have been working at Newcastle since September 2015, having previously been at Durham University where I obtained my PhD in 2012.
 I'm listed here under my married name as Robert Lawshaw, but I still publish under my previous name as Robert Shaw (we name-blended!).

-My first book, which builds on much of my research to date The Nocturnal City, is due to be published by Routledge in 2018.
+My first book, which builds on much of my research to date The Nocturnal City, was published by Routledge in 2018.
 I have carried out research exploring the night-time economy in the UK, changing artificial lighting technologies and the Nuit Debout protest movement in France.
 In addition, I have published on ecosophical theories in geography, focusing on the work of Felix Guattari in particular, and have a wider conceptual interest in concepts of earth, self and temporality.
 My work has been funded by the ESRC, and published in several journals including Environment and Planning A, Geoforum and Theory, Culture and Society.

 I have share my expertise with media such as the North-West Evening Mail, The Conversation, and even in stand-up comedy form at the Newcastle Bright Club.
 I maintain a sporadically-updated blog at www.rob-shaw.net, and am on Twitter as @WhatIsRobShaw.